IDMS Italy Opening Lecture and exhibition in Tricarico Italy

 For more information about these licenses consult http://creativecommons.org/about/licenses/

-For the International Day for Monuments and Sites, 2 events were organized in Italy.
-This one was a series of initiatives, related to the theme of irrigated rural landscapes, which took place in Basilicata region from 18 April, until the beginning of May 2019.
+To celebrate the International Day for Monuments and Sites, 2 events were organized in Italy.
+This event was a series of initiatives, related to the theme of irrigated rural landscapes, which took place in Basilicata region from 18 April, until the beginning of May 2019.

-The name of the event was "So far yet so close.
-Irrigated rural landscapes as cultural heritage in the Mediterranean basin and beyond"
+The title of the event is "So far yet so close.
+Irrigated rural landscapes as cultural heritage in the Mediterranean basin and beyond".

-Pictured above is a presentation conference which inaugurates a photographic exhibition with images concerning irrigated rural landscapes in the Mediterranean area, the Arabian peninsula and Central Asia.
+Pictured above is a photographic exhibition with images concerning irrigated rural landscapes in the Mediterranean area, the Arabian peninsula and Central Asia.